 Maintaining the condition of both your bridge hand and your shaft is essential to being able to produce a consistently smooth stroke.
 It's a year-round issue, but the heat and humidity of summer can create a truly uncomfortable level of stickiness that can mess with your head and your game.
-Here are a few tricks of the trade to keep things, um, gliding:
+Here are a few tricks of the trade to keep things, um gliding:

-No matter how clean and dry your hands are, if your shaft is coated with dirt, oil and chalk the contact is always going to feel gritty and unsatisfying.
-There are many shaft cleaners on the market, but I use a little powered bleach cleanser on a damp paper towel to get the job done.
+No matter how clean and dry your hands are, if your shaft is coated with dirt, oil and chalk, the contact is always going to feel gritty and unsatisfying.
+There are many pool cue shaft cleaners on the market, but I use a little powered bleach cleanser on a damp paper towel to get the job done.
 There's some abrasiveness to slough off the layers of filth and the bleach does a nifty job of lifting out chalk stains.
 Remove the excess with a clean, damp paper towel.